 I’ve taken many a wrong turn in my life, but I’ve still come out OK.
-What I’ve learned is that circumstances, decisions and experiences that seem to occur because of a “wrong turn” often turn out to be exactly what you needed to experience in order to become the person you are today.
+What I’ve learned is that circumstances, decisions, and experiences that seem to occur because of a “wrong turn” often turn out to be exactly what you need to experience in order to become the person you are today.

 For example, I’ve made bad choices in my dating life.
 And those bad choices became increasingly bad until I had to break up with a boyfriend by cop.
 However, all those bad choices taught me lessons.
 When I finally woke up and did the work I needed to do to no longer attract that kind of man, my fianceé came into my life.
 And he is totally different!

 Another example: Since I started my business it has had many, many faces.
 I started out being a writer, morphed into a gift consultant, morphed into a Mary Kay consultant, morphed into a web designer, and am in the process of returning to my true love, writing.
 All those various, practically unrelated experiences could be viewed as wrong turns.
 However, I’ve found that they give my writing a deeper resonance, and I now have skills I can apply to a new project that I wouldn’t have had if I hadn’t veered off in tangential directions.